Scams » Scam And Its Types » Computer Prediction Software Scams

 5. Lack of Transparency: Victims may not receive clear information about how the software works, the methodology behind the predictions, or any potential risks involved.

-Race goers and commoners should deal with these types of scammers with an iron hand and should not leave them to wonder freely.
-When horse race lovers receives scamming message or mails they should immediately escalate the matter to the police authorities or cyber patrol wing.
-The following guidelines will be of much use to the commoners:
+Racegoers and commoners should deal with these types of scammers with an iron hand and should not allow them to roam freely.
+When horse racing enthusiasts receive scam messages or emails, they should immediately escalate the matter to the police authorities or the cybercrime wing.
+The following guidelines will be of great use to the public:

-• Never reply to any scamming mails and if you accidentally open the mail, read the contents and delete it immediately.
+• Never reply to any scam emails, and if you accidentally open one, read the contents and delete it immediately.

-• Should never provide login credentials and financial details to any unknown person or third parties.
+• Never provide login credentials or financial details to unknown individuals or third parties.

-• Escalate the matter immediate to the concerned authorities.
+• Escalate the matter immediately to the concerned authorities.

 Dont over think about money